mahulchak/svmu/README.md

  ```
 	This will give you the list of insertions (or deletions in your assembly) in the reference genome.
 Run nucmer in reverse orientation, i.e. set "your_asm.fasta" as the reference for nucmer instead of query, to obtain the list of insertions (deletions in the reference) in your assembly.

-	m = denotes that we are looking for insertions.
+	m =  tells the program that we are looking for insertions.

 	p = proportion between the gaps betweem query and reference MUMs.
 0.05 is a good value (i.e. if the query has a 50bp sequence and the reference has a 1000bp sequence, surrounded by syntenic blocks, an insertion event will be inferred for the reference).